j-jwolf/fox-package-manager/README.md

 ### Planned Future Development
 1. Backwards compatiblity
+2. Change the system variable %fox% to a path variable fox
-2. Package information command
+3. Package information command
-3. Cleaned up stdout
+4. Cleaned up stdout
-4. C integration for i/o and other areas that would benefit from the speed of C
+5. C integration for i/o and other areas that would benefit from the speed of C